aredn/documentation/arednGettingStarted/advanced_config.rst

   Set a static IP address on your tunnel server node's WAN interface so your Internet-connected router/firewall has a consistent way to forward traffic to your node.

 Internet Firewall/Router Settings (Tunnel Server network only) Set your network firewall or router to permit traffic from the Internet on port 5525, which is the default AREDN |trade| tunnel service port.
 Then configure a port forwarding rule on your firewall or router to send any traffic from the Internet on port 5525 to the static IP address of your node's WAN interface on the *node's* port 5525.
 See the equipment manual for your firewall or router to determine how to configure these settings.
+Also, some Internet Service Providers may not allow port forwarding by default, so you should check with your ISP if you have difficulty opening ports.

 Tunnel Server Node Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^